 Ideally, the bedroom should be free of televisions, computers and phones, and you should allow yourself a space before sleep to wind down and relax.

 A warm bath, meditation and bedtime routines such as brushing your teeth, washing your face and reading a book can all trigger the body’s preparation to enter its sleep cycle.

-A late-night snack can sometimes be the answer to insomnia, as well.
+A late-night snack can sometimes be the answer to sleeplessness as well.
 Carbohydrates trigger the release of insulin, which helps the sleep-inducing amino acids enter the brain to bring sleep on.